curl/curl/docs/GOVERNANCE.md

   necessary
 - avoid the "merge" button on GitHub, do it "manually" instead to get full control and full audit trail (github leaves out you as "Committer:")
-- remember to credit the reporter and the helpers!
+- remember to credit the reporter and the helpers.

 ## Who are maintainers?